JohnEvansOkyere/Book-Recommendation-System/README.md

 Move to logger folder-  and write script for log.py - Keeps tracks of all errors in production

 6th
-Move to utils - the functions we will be using mostly in development
+Move to utils - the functions we will be using mostly in development, means common functions we will be using, so that I will not have to write the function again and again

+7th
+Constant - Getting the paths of config.yaml files

+8th
+Config.yaml
+1. Created data ingestion path

+9th
+Move to entity file - Return type of input/ Function

+10th
+Move to configuration.py - Return variable one-by-one

+11th
+Now we start with the ingestion process by moving to data_ingestio.py

+12th
+Move to the pipeline folder
+All the process should